Tokyo to build on Thai ties

 writer: Anucha Charoenpo

-Yuriko Koike, Tokyo's first woman governor, wants Thais to see a "new" version of Japan's capital city, once it is ready to receive visitors, forging people-to-people ties between both countries.
+Yuriko Koike, Tokyo's first woman governor, wants Thais to see a "new" version of Japan's capital once it is ready to receive visitors, forging more people-to-people ties between the two countries.

 Speaking virtually during the Bangkok Post International Forum 2021 on Thursday, which was held under the theme of "Unleashing the Future: A Glimpse into 2022 and Beyond", Ms Yuriko said she hopes the people of Thailand can soon enjoy the "new Tokyo".